aws/sagemaker-python-sdk/src/sagemaker/tensorflow/README.rst

 you can specify these as keyword arguments.

--  ``source_dir (str)`` Path (absolute or relative) to a directory with any other training source code dependencies aside from the entry point file.
+-  ``source_dir (str)`` Path (absolute or relative) to a directory with any other training source code dependencies including the entry point file.
 Structure within this directory will be preserved when training on SageMaker.
 -  ``requirements_file (str)`` Path to a ``requirements.txt`` file.
 The path should